daviddias99/projects/README.md

 ---
 ### IOPE - Operations Research

+In this course we learned about linear problem formulation and explored different types of problems and algorithms to solve them.
+We learned about the Simplex Method, Integer programming, Transporation problems, Assignment problems, Network and Graph problems and about decision theory.

 More info on the [course](https://sigarra.up.pt/feup/en/ucurr_geral.ficha_uc_view?pv_ocorrencia_id=272905).

 The project was developed with Eduardo Ribeiro ([EduRibeiro00](https://github.com/EduRibeiro00)), Luís Cunha ([luispcunha](https://github.com/luispcunha)) and Monika Stepien.